 Baby Carrier

-If you have a young baby then definitely bring a baby carrier.
+If you have a baby, then definitely bring a baby carrier.
 Both my kids loved sleeping in the carrier and when I flew to the UK with my daughter at 9 weeks old, she slept almost the entire flight in it.
 I have the Ergobaby Omni Breeze, which is a great carrier that can be used from birth and is breathable.
 You can’t have the baby in it for take-off, but it’s fine for the rest of the flight.
 And it also means you are more likely to sleep as you don’t have to worry about the baby falling off your lap or climbing out of the bassinet!

 Formula, bottles and sterile water